Submucous Cleft Palate

 - a nasopharyngoscopy (nay-so-fair-en-GOS-kuh-pee): The doctor inserts a flexible tube called a scope through the nose to see the back of the throat and how the palate moves during speech.

-- a videofluoroscopy (vid-ee-oh-flore-AH-skuh-pee): The doctor uses X-rays to see how the palate moves during speech from a side view.
+- a videofluoroscopy (vid-ee-oh-flore-AH-skuh-pee): The doctor uses X-rays to see how the palate moves during speech.

-The results from these exams will help the team create a treatment plan.
+The results from these exams will help the team create a treatment plan, if needed.

 How Is Submucous Cleft Palate Treated?